kuhiu/SmartNavSys-ImgProc/ObjectDetection/SqueezeDetTfLite/README.md

 ![alt text](./img/example.png "Title")

-The white number is the time to execute the interpreter.
+The white number is the time to execute the interpreter in seg.

 # Model link to download
 https://tfhub.dev/tensorflow/lite-model/efficientdet/lite0/detection/default/1